 So, the thing is very simple, manually add an error message into

-and redirect back with validator and inputs.
+$messages and redirect back with validator and inputs.
 After adding the message manually, the validation still passes but the error message will be displayed for the appropriate form field that was set.

 Update: